amrutprabhu/amrutprabhu.github.io/_posts/2021-08-01-micronaut-aws-lambda-application-for-api-gateway.md

 ```
 ./mvnw clean package -Dpackaging=docker-native -Dmicronaut.runtime=lambda
 ```
-It may take around 3–5 mins to build the zip file containing the native image depending on the system you have.
+It may take around 3–5 minutes to build the zip file containing the native image depending on your system.

 Next, let's create an AWS lambda function with the custom runtime option “Provide your own bootstrap on Amazon Linux 2”, and then upload the zip file.